 Ohio Administrative Code 117-2-03(B) requires the District to prepare its annual financial report in accordance with accounting principles generally accepted in the United States of America.
 We draw attention to Note 2 of the financial statements, which describes the basis of accounting.
 The financial statements are prepared on the cash basis of accounting, which is a basis of accounting other than accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+Also, as discussed in Note 3 to the basic financial statements, the District made an error correction to reclassify the negative fund balance back into the special revenue funds for fiscal year 2023, which resulted in a restatement of fund balance as of June 30, 2023.
+Our opinion is not modified with respect to these matters.